Updated June 2022

-The definition of exactly what makes a lead “better” may shift from marketer to marketer, but almost universally, “better leads” are leads that can be directly tied to revenue.
+The exact definition of a “better” lead can vary by company or marketer, but almost universally, “better leads” are leads you can directly tie to revenue.

 So B2B lead generation isn’t just about driving more leads.
-It’s about driving revenue.
-It’s about giving Sales the type of leads they want.
+It’s about driving revenue and giving sales the type of leads they want.

-And so… what’s the single best way to generate higher-quality leads?
+What’s the single best way to generate higher-quality PPC leads?

 It’s lead qualification.
-And that’s why lead qualification has become a core part of any good lead generation program, whether you’re doing ppc lead generation or any other kind of lead gen.
+That’s why lead qualification is a core part of any good lead generation program, whether it’s PPC lead generation or any other kind of lead gen.

 Lead Qualification is Lead Generation 2.0

-This new focus on quality over quantity doesn’t completely sweep away all the best practices that have fueled B2B lead generation in the past.
-But it does reshape them.
+This focus on quality over quantity doesn’t change all the B2B lead generation best practices, but it does reshape them.

-And it will continue to reshape them – more and more marketers are upgrading their lead qualification strategies.
-Back in 2011, only 27% of B2B marketers were sending qualified leads over to Sales.
-We don’t know definitively what percentage of the leads being sent to Sales are qualified now, but we’d wager it’s much more than 27%.
+And it will continue to reshape them as more marketers upgrade their lead qualification strategies.
+In 2011, only 27% of B2B marketers sent qualified leads over to sales.
+It’s hard to know exactly what percentage of the leads sent to sales are qualified now, but we’d wager it’s much more than 27%.

-PPC lead generation marketers, in particular, may want to up their game when it comes to lead qualification.
-The average cost per click rises every year, and so to stay profitable, ppc marketers have to always be improving their campaigns.
+PPC lead generation marketers, in particular, need to up their game regarding lead qualification.
+The average cost per click rises yearly, so to stay profitable, PPC marketers must continuously improve their campaigns.

-But it’s not just rising ppc costs that push ppc lead generation marketers to do better.
+But it’s not just rising paid ad costs that push PPC lead generation marketers to do better.
 It’s because they have an inherent advantage.

-So if you’re interested in fine-tuning your ppc lead generation and lead qualification strategy, we’ve got a few questions that can help with that.
-These questions will also help you achieve the ultimate goal: An ample, affordable stream of super high-quality leads.
+If you’re interested in fine-tuning your PPC B2B lead generation and lead qualification strategy, we have a few questions that can help.
+These questions will also help you achieve the ultimate goal: an ample, affordable stream of super high-quality leads.

-3 PPC Lead Generation Questions To Ask Yourself
+3 PPC Lead Generation Questions for Better Qualified Leads

 You can weed out people you don’t want to advertise to in several ways:

-But you’re probably pretty familiar with all those tactics.
+But you’re probably pretty familiar with those basic tactics.
 Here’s a new one:

-I’ve noticed something new on a few lead generation forms lately.
-In the long pull-down menu where you get to choose which title or role most closely fits your job, there are a couple of new options, like “student” and “researcher.”
+I’ve noticed new fields in lead generation forms lately.
+In the long pull-down menu where you choose your title or role, many brands have added new options, like “student” and “researcher.”

-Adding options like that is a way to qualify leads when prospects complete your form.
+Adding these options is a quick way to qualify leads when prospects complete your form.
 Students and researchers are unlikely to contribute to revenue – they aren’t downloading a content asset because they are assessing whether or not to buy from your company.
-We don’t want Salespeople wasting their time by following up with students and researchers.
+We don’t want salespeople wasting time following up with students and researchers.

-In marketing, people who fit these sorts of profiles are called “negative personas.”
+In marketing, people who fit these profiles are called “negative personas.”

 We all talk a lot about creating personas (and we should), but we don’t talk as much about negative personas: The people we do not want to target.

-If you haven’t defined your negative personas, and you haven’t consciously adjusted your marketing to screen them out as early in your lead nurturing cycle as possible, consider doing that now.
+If you haven’t defined your negative personas and adjusted your marketing to screen them out early in your lead nurturing cycle, consider doing that now.

-But what if we could screen these negative personas out before they get to the lead form – before they ever click on an ad… or before they ever even see an ad?
+But what if we could screen these negative personas out before they get to the lead form or even see your ad?

-Once you’ve changed your lead gen forms so they let your negative personas self-identify, and if you’ve got your PPC tracking dialed in (you do, right?), you can use that data to see which elements of your advertising tend to attract these negative personas.
+Once you’ve changed your lead gen forms to help negative personas self-identify, you can use that data to see which elements of your advertising tend to attract these negative personas.

-Maybe these negative personas use certain keywords that you should stop advertising for.
-Or they click on ads with certain phrases, so you can adjust your ad copy to turn them away before they click.
+Maybe they use certain keywords you should stop advertising for.
+Maybe they click on ads with certain phrases, so you can adjust your ad copy to turn them away before they click.
 Or maybe certain display ad audiences tend to be the source of these low-value leads.
 Good tracking data can tell you.

-You can also take this one step further: Don’t just look at the data about how your negative personas perform.
-Overlay all the options on your lead generation forms – all those job functions – and figure out which leads are most likely to become clients based on which job function they pick from your form.
+Take this one step further: Don’t just look at the data about how your negative personas perform.
+Overlay all the options on your lead generation forms – all those job functions – and figure out which leads are most likely to become clients based on which job function they select.
 Or which other options they pick from your form.

 In question one, we cut out the least valuable leads you’ve been getting.
-That’s one way to increase the average value of the leads you get – just chop off the bottom quartile or so.
+That’s one way to increase the average value of the leads you get – just chop off the bottom quartile.

-Another way to increase the quality of your leads is to hone in on the top quartile of your leads: The 25% of leads that become clients.
+Another way to increase the quality of your leads is to hone in on the top quartile of your leads: that 25% of leads that become clients.

-If you’ve got a good tracking system set up, you can walk back through the data you’ve accrued so far and figure out a profile of your highest value leads.
-You’ll be able to know how they tend to fill out a lead generation form.
-For example, maybe it’s the CFOs that are actually driving most of your business.
-Or perhaps it’s the marketing managers.
+If you’ve got a good tracking system set up, you can walk back through the data and figure out a profile of your highest value leads.
+You’ll see how they tend to fill out a lead generation form.
+For example, maybe it’s the CFOs driving most of your business, or perhaps its marketing managers.

-You can take this principle and apply it one step earlier in the process too, back to before people click on your ads.
-Or take it all the way to the beginning of the process when people see your ads (or don’t) based on which audience they fall into or which keywords they’ve searched for.
+This principle and apply it one step earlier in the process, too, back to before people click on your ads.
+Or take it to the beginning of the process when people see your ads (or don’t) based on which audience they fall into or which keywords they searched.

-Then, if you really want to kick up the quality of your leads… you stop advertising to everybody else and just spend money on the profile of your high-value prospects.
+Then, if you really want to kick up the quality of your leads, stop advertising to everybody else and just spend money on the profile of your high-value prospects.

-This may be why (in part) Account-Based Marketing works so well… the idea of the buying committee is central to ABM.
-But whether you’re doing ABM or not, you need to think about your ppc campaign set up and all the messaging that follows it up in the context of the buying committee.
+This may be why (in part) account-based marketing works so well–the buying committee is central to ABM.
+But whether you’re doing ABM or not, you need to think about your PPC campaign setup and all the messaging that follows it up in the context of the buying committee.

 It’s challenging, sure.
 But the buying committee is one of the key differences between B2B and B2C marketing.
 And your tracking data (once again) should be able to give you clues about which roles and “digital body language” tend to happen before a buying committee makes a purchase.

-This one mind shift may end up being marketing analytics 2.0 for B2B marketers: It’s one thing to have a coherent view of the user journey.
-It’s quite another thing to have a coherent view of the buying committee’s user journey.
+This one mind shift may end up being marketing analytics 2.0 for B2B marketers: It’s one thing to have a coherent view of the user journey; it’s another to have a cohesive view of the buying committee’s user journey.

-Your lead generation forms can help you here.
+Your lead generation forms can help you.
 Just include “Company” on all your forms.
 That gives you at least one marker to shift through your tracking data with.
-You may also want to adjust your follow-up messaging so you weave in a few places to mention prospects’ company names.
+You might also want to adjust your follow-up messaging to include company names.

-3 Places To Ask Questions In Your PPC Lead Generation
+3 Places To Ask Questions In Your PPC B2B Lead Generation Process

 When we think about lead qualification questions, we often think only of the opt-in form.
 That’s not a bad thing – forms are where a lot of the magic happens.